allusive-dev/compfy/README.md

 [![Email](https://img.shields.io/badge/EMAIL-160F33.svg?style=for-the-badge&logo=ProtonMail&logoColor=white)](mailto:jasper@allusive.dev)

 Thanks very much for the support on this project recently, it really helps me stay motivated to keep working on it.
-Can get to 100 stars on GitHub next?
+Can we get to 100 stars on GitHub next?

 ## What Is This?
 This is a fork of picom-pijulius which is avaliable on Nixpkgs and the Arch User Repository.